Municipal Inventory of Heritage Places

-The Municipal Heritage Inventory (MHI) acts as a record of the heritage places within the Municipality, whilst also offering management guidelines for the conservation of those places listed.
+The City of Greater Geraldton Municipal Inventory of Heritage Places (MI) acts as a record of the heritage places within the municipality, whilst also offering management guidelines for the conservation of those places listed.
 Each listing contains details regarding ownership, use, history, significance, and other supporting information.

-Entry of a place into the MHI is recognition of its importance to the Community.
+Entry of a place into the MI is recognition of its importance to the community.
 A management category is allocated to each place depending on its level of significance, which provides recommendation for the future conservation of the place.

-The MHI acts as an aid to the Local Government and the Community to easily identify and recognise the essence of their surrounding heritage.
+The MI acts as an aid to the City and to the community to easily identify and recognise the essence of their surrounding heritage.

-The MHI is designed to contribute to the conservation of the City’s heritage by:
+The MI is designed to contribute to the conservation of the City’s heritage by:

 - Contributing to a body of reference information which will assist in determining the significance of individual places.

-If you are unsure of the State Heritage status of a place, you can search the inHerit database which is administered by the Heritage Council.
+Some places of high value are also listed on the State Heritage Register.
+If you are unsure of the State Heritage status of a place, you can search the inHerit database which is administered by the State Heritage Office.